Korean Wedding Traditions

 - Counter-offers fly back and forth, often involving soju shots as currency

 The real payment?
 Watching grown men with serious day jobs lose all dignity for love.
-One legendary Busan wedding featured the groom’s prosecutor friend doing the “Gangnam Style” horse dance for twenty minutes straight.
-Another saw investment bankers perform girl group choreography.
+Legendary weddings have featured prosecutors doing the “Gangnam Style” horse dance for twenty minutes straight.
+Others saw investment bankers perform girl group choreography.
 The videos inevitably surface at every future gathering, ensuring nobody gets too dignified.

 That Pre-Wedding Photo Shoot That’s Basically a Movie Production

 These aren’t your casual engagement photos.
 We’re talking 6-8 hour productions with multiple locations and enough outfit changes to exhaust seasoned models.
-Studios offer packages from ₩2-8 million ($1,500-$6,000 USD), with some couples spending more on pre-wedding photos than Western couples spend on their entire wedding.
+Some couples spend more on pre-wedding photos than American couples spend on their entire wedding.

 Why such elaborate productions?
 Korean couples see these sessions as visual autobiography.
 One shoot might capture you as Joseon Dynasty nobles at Gyeongbokgung Palace in the morning, modern urbanites against Dongdaemun’s LED facades by afternoon, and romantic leads on Banpo Bridge at sunset.

 Time Management: Schedule shoots for Tuesday-Thursday.
-Weekend sessions mean competing with 47 other couples for that perfect cherry blossom shot.
-One couple waited three hours for their turn at a popular palace location, only to have it rain.
-Their “romantic rain shots” now hang in their living room-sometimes disaster creates magic.
+Weekend sessions mean competing with dozens of other couples for that perfect cherry blossom shot.
+Sometimes disaster creates magic, as couples who waited hours only to have rain arrive often end up with dramatic “romantic rain shots” that become centerpieces in their homes.

 The Day You Sign Papers in a Fluorescent-Lit Office (Then Become Royalty)